spartan-trapham/python-hackathon/README.md

 Please check the [document](docs/content/docs/getting-started.md) to run the project with poetry and celery.

+For the full user guide, you can visit our website at [STTD](https://spartan-trapham.github.io/python-hackathon/)

 ## Project structure

 The project contains some main features to build up a generic api-server: